 Do Ellipticals Build Muscles?

-If ellipticals work your upper and lower body, you may be wondering – can you build muscle with this wonderful machine?
+If ellipticals work your upper and lower body, you may wonder, can you build muscle with this wonderful machine?

 Well, this depends on how much muscle you are looking to build.

-Regular cardio sessions on your elliptical machine are certainly going to strengthen your muscles, and they will likely make you look, fitter.
-And the lower your body fat percentage, the more prominent the changes in your body will be.
+Regular cardio sessions on your elliptical machine will undoubtedly strengthen your muscles and will likely make you look fitter.
+And the lower your body fat percentage, the more noticeable the changes in your body will be.